Inverse Design in Nanoscale Heat Transport via Interpolating Interfacial Phonon Transmission: Case II: Maximixing Phonon Scattering

 where

 is the cost function to be minimized.
-We run this optimization problem with conic filter radius $R = L/10$, and $\beta$ doubling every 20 iterations starting from 2.
+We run this optimization problem with $\gamma = 3$ (see Sec.~\ref{sec:fourier_solver}), (smaller values would mostly lead to stagnation).
 Convergence is reached in 200 iterations, as shown in Fig.~\ref{fig3}-e.
 Remarkably, the optimized structure, shown in Fig.~\ref{fig3}-b, has an isotropic tensor of $\bar{\kappa}\approx 0.011$, roughly 4.25 times smaller than that of the baseline; yet, $\bar{\kappa}^{F}$ is right above the imposed constrain.
-The final porosity is ~0.63.
+The final porosity is 0.63.
 We point out the presence of small pores that are one or two pixels in size; to realize a structure that is more amenable from a manufacturing standpoint, we fill these small regions with solid phase, while making sure that the performance is not degraded (both $\bar{\kappa}$ and $\bar{\kappa}^{F}$ are within 1\% of those of the unpolished structure).
 The \textit{polished} configuration is shown in Fig.~\ref{fig3}-d.
 In passing, we note that it is possible to impose minimum-linewidth and minimum-linespacing conditions by adding differentiable inequality constraints to the optimization algorithm~\cite{hammond2021photonic,zhou2015minimum}, and in the future we plan to optimize the design for specific manufacturing processes in this way.
+Lastly, we recall that diffusive transport is scale-free, thus in principle we can begin from the staggered configuration and scale it down until we reach the same $\bar{\kappa}$ obtained from the optimization.
+However, such a configuration would be much more challenging to be manufactured (it would have several smaller pores) than the one depicted in Fig.~\ref{fig3}.

 The optimized structure can be analyzed either from the void or the solid regions' point of view.
 In the former case, we have staggered pores with smaller void regions in between.
 More interestingly, from the solid regions' perspective we note a regular pattern of islands interconnected via three thin bridges on four opposite sides.
 As shown in Fig.~\ref{fig3}-c and as a consequence of energy conservation, heat flux peaks over these connections.
 The emergence of such a topology can be analyzed in terms of transport across a single orifice of width $a$.
 This problem was first investigated by Maxwell~\cite{maxwell1873treatise} in the diffusive regime, showing that the thermal resistance is proportional to $1/a$; on the other side, Sharvin~\cite{sharvin1965possible} predicted that in the ballistic regime, i.e.~for $\Lambda << a$ (such as in our case), the resistance goes as $\Lambda/a$.
 Thus, it is clear that thin channels are a promising platform for decoupling diffusive and nondiffusive transport.
 Both the abovementioned approximations assume infinite leads.
 A very recent study~\cite{spence2022phonon}, however, investigates heat transport across a single Si-based orifice using the BTE within a Monte-Carlo framework, revealing a significant role of the geometry of the orifice and leads (i.e.~the structures attached to the two ends of the channel) on the overall thermal resistance.
 Our optimization approach, therefore, automatically identifies a structure featuring orifices, while concurrently optimizing the geometries of the leads.